future of fungi

 The benefits for dogs listed above have been extensively researched and mushrooms are slowly but surely taking over the conversation in serious research settings.
 Outside of the risks associated with picking wild mushrooms, all of these ingredients are commonly used and generally recognized as safe.

 Can dogs eat mushrooms of all types, raw or cooked?

 No!
 Many medicinal mushrooms can be found in the supermarket but that doesn’t mean they’re ready to eat.
-Dogs and cats can’t eat a lot of mushrooms raw as they are difficult to digest and can have toxic effects.
+Dogs eat mushrooms of many different types but they can’t eat a lot of mushrooms raw as they are difficult to digest and can have toxic effects.

 While there are a few common store bought mushrooms that can be cooked and added to your dog’s diet, the safest way to introduce mushrooms is by supplementing your pet’s diet with a high quality mushroom supplement.

 Many medicinal mushrooms should be used cautiously in pets with bleeding disorders, chronic low blood pressure, liver disease, kidney disease, or severe immune-mediated disorders.
 Have a chat with your vet before starting if your dog has any pre-existing health issues.